Literature Search Using AI

 The Pros and Cons of AI Tools in Finding Literature

-However, if you possess these skills, AI tools can support your literature search by quickly processing large datasets.
-AI tools can efficiently analyse large amounts of data, reveal complex relationships and semantically evaluate search queries.
-The results can often also be automatically presented in summaries
+If you possess these skills, AI tools can provide effective support with literature searches.
+AI tools can analyse large amounts of data, highlight correlations and semantically evaluate search queries.
+The results can often be automatically presented in the form of summaries.

 Courses